kphanipavan/-RPi_Pico_Resources/0_Introduction/setup.md

 ### Project Generation

 A C Pico project requires additional files to handle compilation: CMakeList.txt and pico_sdk_import.cmake, templates of both available in the installed pico sdk.
-To automate this, I use [Pico Project Generator](https://github.com/raspberrypi/pico-project-generator).
+To automate this, I am using [Pico Project Generator](https://github.com/raspberrypi/pico-project-generator) to generate the boilerplate code for the project.
+Most of the options are left default.
+The only changes are: `Console over USB` and `Create VSCode Project` are enabled.

 <img src="../assets/picoProjGen.png" width="300">